 The main motivation to watch this last season is to discover how the writers will complete the long goodbye to Mike Ross and Rachel Zane.
 Personally, without Ross, the show instantly loses its appeal and there is no way back.
-You can bring in B-list Hollywood actress but you break the bond which made the show unique and the reality is we care more for Harvey (even at times Louis) than Ross.
+You can bring in B-list Hollywood actress but you break the bond which made the show unique and the reality is we care more for Spector (even at times Litt) than Ross.

 Watching the show into the early hours this evening, it managed to capture some of the magic from seasons past.
 Never a fan of the ‘flashback’ episodes, in this particular episode it actually helped add colour to the story which could not have been done with any justice otherways.
 It was good to see the character traits do not change over thirty-two years, even if time is not as kind to our physical appearance as we would like.